hazelcast/hazelcast-platform-demos/banking/transaction-monitor/README.md

 Stock Exchange ( [NASDAQ](https://www.nasdaq.com/) ), and generate trades for
 these companies.
 The trades have random prices and random quantities.

-Trades are generated at a default rate of 300 per second to the Kafka topic named "`trades`".
+Tras are generated at a default rate of 300 per second to the Kafka topic named "`kf_transactions`".

 You can generated millions of trades this way, depending what rate you set for generation, how long you leave the `trade-producer` running for, and how much